 Easy Pencil Transfer Method

 Latex paint would be my second choice.
-You can also use acrylic paint too though.
 The paint needs to be applied with a paint brush that has VERY LITTLE PAINT on it (again to avoid paint leakage under the stencil).
 So, dab the excess paint on a paper towel first and do multiple light coats to fill in the stencil.
 As far as what kind of paint brush to use, I’ve used just a craft paint brush before, but a stencil brush with stiff bristles works too.
 On my DIY Wood Sign with a Calligraphy Quote, I did use black acrylic paint and a craft paint brush.

 You can use a roller too that has VERY LITTLE PAINT on it.
 So, you may want to roll the excess paint on a paper towel.